Click here to return HOME

 Tony%20Palermo%20-%20On%20The%20Air%202004.JPG (311x310 -- 23936 bytes)

-Tony Palermo, also known as SPARX, is a audio artist/educator based in Los Angeles, California.
-He performs and teaches across the U.S. and around the world.
-He does everything in radio drama from the creative to the technical to the educational to the mundane.
+Tony Palermo, also known as SPARX, is a radio dramatist/sound effects artist/composer/educator based in Los Angeles, California.
+He writes, performs and teaches across the U.S. and around the world.
+He does everything in radio drama from the creative to the technical to the educational to the mundane (footsteps, doors, etc).

-Mr. Palermo has produced dozens of original radio dramas in the classic “old-time radio” style of the 1930s-1960s.
-He writes the scripts, composes the scores, assembles the sound effects, and directs performances to recreate the lost art of the radio’s “theater of the mind.”
-His dramas cover the classic radio genres of soap operas, science-fiction, detective shows, westerns, horror stories, historical dramas, and even super-hero spoofs.
-Mr. Palermo’s radio plays have been performed by groups ranging from children’s workshops to community theater troupes to professional Hollywood actors to international casts for the United Nations.
+Mr. Palermo has worked on over 2500 radio dramas in the classic “old-time radio” style of the 1930s-1960s.
+He writes scripts, composes scores, performs sound effects, and directs performances to recreate the lost art of the radio’s “theater of the mind.”
+His radio dramas cover the classic radio genres of soap operas, science-fiction, detective shows, westerns, horror stories, historical dramas, and even super-hero spoofs.
+Mr. Palermo’s radio plays have been performed by hundreds of troupes across the world, ranging from schools to community theaters to professional Hollywood actors to international casts for the United Nations.

-Mr. Palermo has directed hundreds of radio productions since 1996 and worked with a variety of old-time and new-time radio talents, including Norman Corwin, Peggy Webber, Art Gilmore, Janet Waldo, Fred Foy, Yuri Rasovsky, Roger Gregg, Sue Zizza, Barbara Watkins, Bobb Lynes, David Ossman, Michael Gough, Lori Tubert, the Liquid Radio Players, James Napoli, as well as sound effects greats, Bob Mott, the late Ray Erlenborn and Cliff Thorsness--sound effects artist for Orson Welles and Jack Benny.
-As a specialty, Mr. Palermo carries on the tradition of radio sound effects as a performer, inventor, and educator.
+Mr. Palermo has directed hundreds of radio productions since 1996 and worked with a variety of old-time and new-time radio talents, including Norman Corwin, Peggy Webber, Eric Idle, Dirk Maggs, Yuri Rasovsky, Roger Gregg, Art Gilmore, Janet Waldo, Fred Foy, Phil Proctor & David Ossman (from Firesign Theatre), Steve Carrell, Eddie Izzard, Tracey Ullman and more.
+In the sound effects arena, his mentors included Bob Mott, Ray Erlenborn and Cliff Thorsness--sound effects artists for Orson Welles, Jack Benny and Fanny Brice.
+As a specialty, Mr. Palermo literally follows in the (fake) footsteps of the tradition of radio sound effects as a performer, inventor, and educator.

-While the modern market for over-the-air radio drama in the U.S. is slight, Mr. Palermo also teaches groups to produce radio plays in a workshop setting.
-In the space of two hours, he can cast, rehearse, and produce a 30 minute program of near-professional quality--even with children.
+Mr. Palermo also teaches groups to produce radio plays in a workshop setting.
+In the space of two hours, he can cast, rehearse, and produce a 30-minute program of near-professional quality--even with children.
 Mr. Palermo employs his own pre-recorded musical scores and directs the performances in the manner of a orchestra conductor--coordinating the voices, sound effects, and music cues.
 In these workshops, 15 to 20 participants handle all acting roles as well as provide the many sound effects ranging from footsteps and door knocks to rumbling thunder, ray guns, sword fights and more.

-Mr. Palermo boasts that his audio productions feature the “world’s biggest special effects budget.”
-He uses live, manual sound effects and the listening audience’s imagination to crash airplanes in the Amazon, have Crusaders wade through an ocean of bones, sink pirate ships, launch Indian attacks, and even steal Los Angeles’ Getty Center Art Museum.
+Mr. Palermo boasts that his audio productions feature the “world’s greatest special effects device”--the human mind.
+He employs manual sound effects and the listening audience’s imagination to crash airplanes in the Amazon, have Crusaders wade through an ocean of bones, sink pirate ships, launch Indian attacks, and even steal Los Angeles’ Getty Center Art Museum.
 Says Mr. Palermo, “In radio, you can do anything, and that’s my motto--do the impossible!
-My scripts would cost Steven Spielberg millions, but on radio, I can destroy the world for about five bucks worth of sound effects.
+My scripts would cost Steven Spielberg millions, but on radio, I can destroy the world for about $5 worth of sound effects.
 We create a whole world before your very ears--and then, tear it down.”

 Mr. Palermo also worked as a radio DJ, TV sound technician, computer consultant, Hollywood prop man, journalist, and musician.
-He lives in Los Angeles, California with his wife, Carla Fantozzi and their three noisy children.
+He lives in Los Angeles, California with his wife, Carla Fantozzi.
+Their three noisy children are finally finished with college.

 Press clippings: